 WHO IS ELIGIBLE?

-The First Presbyterian Church in Ottumwa has an inclusive baptism philosophy.
 Within the guidelines of the Presbyterian Book of Order, our church welcomes members who desire baptism for themselves or for their children.
-Do I have to be a member of the church to be baptized or to have a member of my family baptized?
-Yes.
-As baptism is union with Christ, so it is union with Christ’s body, the church.
+You must be a member of the church to be baptized or to have a member of your family baptized.
+As baptism is a union with Christ, so it is a union with Christ’s body, the church.
 Those presenting children for baptism will promise to provide nurture and guidance within this community of faith and ordinarily will be active members of the congregation.
-If one or both of the persons presenting an infant for baptism wishes to inquire about membership, they may begin attending worship at any time and may arrange to speak to Pastor.
+Those who are not current church members who want an infant to be baptized and are not members of the church are encouraged to talk to the pastor about membership.

 ARE THERE SCHEDULED BAPTISMS OR CAN YOU ARRANGE FOR A PRIVATE BAPTISM?

 As baptism is an initiation into the covenant community, it is imperative that the members of that community attend and participate in the service.
 In addition to the vows you take, the congregation vows to support you (or your child, if infant baptism) as you grow in faith.
 Therefore, except in extraordinary circumstances, baptisms take place as part of the regular Sunday morning worship services.
-To emphasize the significance and beauty of baptism, First Presbyterian Church has established four baptisms Sundays during the church annual calendar.
 We are happy to arrange reserved seating near the font for as many family members as you care to invite to that service.

 CAN WE HAVE GODPARENTS?